cortexrd/Knack-Toolkit-Library/README.md

 -   **isKiosk**: For support of kiosk mode applications.
 You decide the trigger conditions for kiosk mode in a callback function.

--   **hideSelector**: To move away elements off the screen to hide or save real-estate.
+-   **hideSelector**: To move away elements off the screen to hide them or save real-estate.

 -   **waitSelector**: When you need to wait until an element exists or is visible.

--   **waitAndReload**: Waits for a specific delay, then reloads app
+-   **waitAndReload**: Waits for a specific delay, then reloads page.

+-   **switchVersion**: To quickly toggle between production and development versions.

 -   **enableDragElement**: To add basic drag and drop to an element.